DoepDopiDope/WerewolvesCompany/releases/WerewolvesCompany-0.4.0/README.md

 Your role is permanently displayed at the top of your screen.
 You can also bring the tooltip for your role by pressing **[M]**

+### IMPORTANT NOTE

+By default, the mod disables the tooltip for dropping a player body in the ship.
+You can enable it if you wish by setting the config parameter "Disable Body in Ship tooltip" to false.

 ## Roles

 ### Werewolf